Forestry Ministers Meetings

-Forestry Ministers Meetings are a forum for ministers with responsibility for forestry from Australian, state and territory governments to discuss and share approaches to a range of issues of importance for the future of forest and wood products industries.
-The relevant New Zealand minister has also been invited.
+Forestry Ministers Meetings are a forum for ministers with responsibility for forestry from the Australian, state and territory governments to discuss and share approaches to a range of issues of importance for the future of forest and wood products industries.
+The New Zealand minister is also invited.

-The Department of Agriculture and Water Resources provides secretariat support services for Forestry Ministers Meetings.
+The Department of Agriculture provides secretariat support services for Forestry Ministers Meetings.

 Communiques issued after each meeting are on the department's website.